You have an appointment with the doorman ¢¢Ââ What now?

 Take time to mentally prepare for the meeting.
 Be absolutely sure that you are informed about the prospect's company and have clear goals for the meeting, otherwise you will be exposed immediately.
 Visualize the course of the conversation in advance and be prepared to react flexibly to unexpected twists and turns.

-By understanding the role of the "bouncer," gathering information from them, and mentally preparing for the meeting, you can increase your chances of having a successful exchange with the prospect.
+By understanding the role of the "stander," gathering information through them, and mentally preparing for the meeting, you can increase your chances of having a successful exchange with the prospect.
 Use his knowledge and experience to pave your way to becoming a decision-maker.
-Be proactive and show interest in the person at the door to build a positive relationship.
+Be proactive and show interest in the person in front of the door to build a positive relationship.
 This way, the door behind him can open much sooner and offer you the opportunity to get your dream customer.

 Leave a comment